ocsf/ocsf-java-tools/README.md

 - **Translations**: For detailed information on how to write translations, please refer to the [Translations documentation](docs/event-translation-guide.md).

+- **Translation Examples**: Explore translation examples in the [examples directory](src/main/dist/examples) of the project.
+  These examples will help you understand how to effectively use the OCSF Schema Java Tools for different scenarios.

 - **OCSF Schema**: Learn more about the OCSF Schema by visiting the schema repository on [GitHub](https://github.com/ocsf/ocsf-schema).